Weak Signal Inclusion Under Sparsity and Dependence: Introduction

-In this paper, we propose a novel analytic framework to regulate false negative errors under measures tailored towards modern applications with high-dimensional data.
-More specifically, the method controls the false negative proportion (FNP $=$ number of false negatives/number of alternative cases) at a user-specified level and, at the same time, regulates the amount of unnecessary false positives to achieve the FNP level.
+In this paper, we propose a new methodology framework to regulate false negative errors under measures tailored towards modern applications with high-dimensional data.
+More specifically, the method controls the false negative proportion (FNP $=$ number of false negatives/number of true signals) at a user-specified level and, at the same time, regulates the amount of unnecessary false positives to achieve the FNP level.
 We have found that, in real data analyses, researchers often have different tolerance levels for false negative errors depending on their scientific inquiries.
-Our procedure estimates and controls FNP at a user-specified level under conditions weak enough to allow for unidentifiable signals.
+Our procedure estimates and controls FNP at a user-specified level under conditions weak enough to allow for unclassifiable signals.
 Moreover, its adaptivity to a given FNP level, such as $0.1$, allows the method to exclude a certain amount of the weakest signals to reduce possibly a large number of false positives.

-The new method is developed in the realistic setting with arbitrary covariance dependence between variables.
-We propose to calibrate the overall dependence strength through a parameter whose scale is compatible with the existing parameter space in high-dimensional sparse inference.
-Utilizing the new calibration, we are able to explicate the joint effect of covariance dependence and signal sparsity on the new method and interpret the results using a new phase diagram, which extends the phase diagram in \autoref{fig:phase} to include dependence effect.
-Our theoretical findings are supported in simulation examples where the data are generated under various dependence structures.
+The new method is developed in a realistic setting with arbitrary covariance dependence between variables.
+We propose to calibrate the overall dependence strength through a parameter whose scale is compatible with the parameter space of the phase diagram presented in Figure \ref{fig:phase}.
+Utilizing the new calibration, we are able to asymptotically explicate the joint effect of covariance dependence, signal sparsity, and signal intensity on the proposed method.
+We interpret the results using a new phase diagram, which shows the power gain of the new method in retaining weak signals.

+Controlling FNP is related to some existing concepts in multiple testing literature.
+For example, the false non-discovery rate is defined as the expected value of the false non-discovery proportion, which represents the proportion of false negatives among the accepted null hypotheses for a single-step multiple testing procedure \citep{genovese2002operating, sarkar2006false}.
+In \cite{cai2016optimal}, the missed discovery rate is defined as the expected value of FNP and studied under the independence assumption.
+Different from the existing analyses for false non-discovery rate (FNR) and missed discovery rate (MDR), we focus on the more challenging problem of controlling FNP, which is a random variable.
+Moreover, our analyses are conducted assuming arbitrary covariance dependence.
+As a trade-off, our theoretical results are asymptotic, not exact.